GitHub Copilot’s Individual Plan Overhaul: What This Means for Developers

 Q: How much does GitHub Copilot cost?

-Q: What are the benefits of AI coding assistants?
+Q: What does the future look like for AI coding assistants?